CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{%/notice%}}

+### Link Speed on the Lenovo NE2572O Switch

+The Lenovo NE2572O switch has external retimers on swp1 through swp8.
+Currently, these ports only support a speed of 25G.

 ### ethtool Shows Incorrect Port Speed on 100G Spectrum Switches

 After setting the interface speed to 40G by editing the `ports.conf`